MichalDyb/python-solitare/README.md

 How to run:
 * first go to src folder
-* next run terminal and activate virtual enviroment by typing: o „./Scripts/activate” – unix/macOS o „Scripts\activate” – Windows
+* next run terminal and activate virtual enviroment by typing: o â€./Scripts/activateâ€ â€“ unix/macOS o â€Scripts\activateâ€ â€“ Windows
-* last in the same terimnal window write „python main.py” and confirm
+* last in the same terimnal window write â€python main.pyâ€ and confirm